wholefoodsbroccoli/debate-dragons/docs/why.md

 ---

 # Why Debate?
 Batey loves debate!
 It is an incredibly rewarding activity, in that debate gives back the effort you choose to share with it.
-Consider debate if you:
+Consider trying debate if you:

 <li>Want to make new friends</li>
 <li>Love learning new things about the world</li>